 SA’s Royal Commission into domestic, family and sexual violence

-The South Australian Royal Commission into domestic, family and sexual violence started on 1 July 2024.
+The South Australian Royal Commission into domestic, family and sexual violence released its recommendations on 19 August 2025, and the State Government delivered its response on 12 December 2025.

-Systemic change is desperately needed in our state to ensure that women and their children can live safely and without fear.
+Systemic change is desperately needed in our state to ensure all those experiencing domestic, family or sexual violence can live safely and without fear.

-The Commissioner, Natasha Stott Despoja AO, will deliver her report to the South Australian Government on 1 July 2025, making recommendations about what needs to change to create a safer community.
+The Commissioner, Natasha Stott Despoja AO, delivered her report to the South Australian Government, making recommendations about what needs to change to create a safer community.
+The State Government released the report on 19 August 2025 with immediate acceptance of 7 of the 136 recommendations.
+Read the Royal Commission’s final report With Courage: South Australia’s vision beyond violence.

 Embolden’s submissions to the Royal Commission